thehapyone/Sage/README.md

 ## What is CodeSage
-The ultimate objective of sage is to a full fledge AGI that will be capable of working fully autonomosoly in software development capacity.
+The ultimate objective of sage is to be a full fledge AGI that will be capable of working fully autonomosoly in software development capacity.

 For the time being, here the main objectives:
  - To assist users in analysing, generating, debugging, performing static and dynamic analysi.
 Fault detection, code documentaiton, CI/CD evaluation and many more